EmpowerRD

 Who can make an RDEC claim?

-However, if you’re undertaking R&D then you first need to decide on whether you can claim through the more generous SME scheme.
-The SME scheme delivers back up to 33%, whereas the RDEC scheme effectively delivers 11%.
-The question to ask is, therefore, who must use the RDEC scheme rather than the SME scheme?
+However, if you’re undertaking R&D, then you first need to decide on whether you can claim through the SME scheme.
+The SME scheme delivers back up to 27% (up to 33% prior to April 2023), whereas the RDEC scheme effectively delivers up to 15%.
+Prior to April 2023, the RDEC scheme delivered up to 11%, but the rate for the RDEC scheme increased to 20%, resulting in a 15% benefit after applying corporation tax.

 Large Businesses